-1 WHEREAS, community colleges and universities regularly hire 2 contingent faculty; and 3 WHEREAS, contingent faculty are required to hold the same 4 academic qualifications and credentials as their full-time colleagues; 5 and 6 WHEREAS, qualified contingent faculty are rehired for years; and 7 WHEREAS, contingent faculty already working in the institution 8 have significant familiarity with the academic standards, curriculum, 9 personnel and culture of the institution, thereby aiding in student 10 success initiatives and other institutional goals; and 11 WHEREAS, the concept of shared governance is continually 12 challenged by administrations; and 13 WHEREAS, there are not enough full-time faculty to serve on 14 shared governance committees; and 15 WHEREAS, due to the increased workload of faculty due to 16 increased mandated requirements and accreditation standards; and 17 WHEREAS, since decisions made in shared governance also 18 affect contingent faculty, contingent faculty should be considered, 19 with respect to equity and inclusivity, an equal participant in the 20 decision-making: 21 RESOLVED, that the American Federation of Teachers will 22 support legislation for contingent faculty to be included and 23 enfranchised without regard to their part-time status and 24 compensated in shared governance work.
-Submitted by California Fodoration of Topobora Submitted by: California Federation of Teachers □ Adopted □ Adopted as Amended □ Defeated □ Precluded by □ Referred to □ 14.
-EXPAND RETIREMENT BENEFITS 4 WHEREAS the current eligibility for public workers to qualify for 1 2 WHEREAS, the current eligibility for public workers to qualify for 3 the Public Employees Retirement System (PERS) specifically excludes Oregon public university graduate employees and 3 4 employees below 0.50 Full-Time Equivalent (FTE); and 5 WHEREAS, the eligibility for PERS also excludes postdoctoral WITE TEAD, the eligibility for 1 ETO also excludes postuociolar 6 scholars; and work in Oregon public universities; and
+1 WHEREAS, community colleges and universities regularly hire 2 contingent faculty; and 3 WHEREAS, contingent faculty are required to hold the same 4 academic qualifications and credentials as their full-time colleagues; 5 and 6 WHEREAS, qualified contingent faculty are rehired for years; and 7 WHEREAS, contingent faculty already working in the institution 8 have significant familiarity with the academic standards, curriculum, 9 personnel and culture of the institution, thereby aiding in student 10 success initiatives and other institutional goals; and 11 WHEREAS, the concept of shared governance is continually 12 challenged by administrations; and 13 WHEREAS, there are not enough full-time faculty to serve on 14 shared governance committees; and 15 WHEREAS, due to the increased workload of faculty due to 16 increased mandated requirements and accreditation standards; and 17 WHEREAS, since decisions made in shared governance also 18 affect contingent faculty, contingent faculty should be considered, 19 with respect to equity and inclusivity, an equal participant in the 20 decision-making: 0.4 DECOLVED that the American Enhancing of Tables will 21 RESOLVED, that the American Federation of Teachers will 22 support legislation for contingent faculty to be included and 23 enfranchised without regard to their part-time status and 24 compensated in shared governance work. □ Adopted □ Adopted as Amended □ Defeated □ Precluded by □ Referred to

+14. EXPAND RETIREMENT BENEFITS

+- WHEREAS, the current eligibility for public workers to qualify for the Public Employees Retirement System (PERS) specifically excludes Oregon public university graduate employees and - employees below 0.50 Full-Time Equivalent (FTE); and